5 best payment gateway and online payment systems 2025

 • UK consumer cards: 1% + 20p

-• All international and commercial cards: 2.8%
+• All international and commercial cards: 2.8% + 20p

 Revolut’s rock bottom transaction fee of 1% + 20p is an incredible deal if most of your sales come from UK consumer cards.
-The transaction fee jumps up to 2.8% for any international or commercial payment cards, so if your business will take a large number of payments from overseas, you’ll feel the pinch.
+The transaction fee jumps up to 2.8% for any international or commercial card, so if your business will take a large number of payments from overseas, you’ll feel the pinch.

 Why is Revolut a top contender for my business?

 Revolut is an API-based payment gateway that can be integrated onto your website, meaning your customers won’t be directed to a third-party site to check out.
-While you might find it tricky to set up, Revolut does offer its own support system of engineers to help you through the process.
+While you might find this tricky to set up, Revolut does offer its own support system of engineers to help you through the process.
 You also get the added benefit of its customisable widget, so you can build your checkout process exactly the way you want it and make it as smooth as possible for your customers.

-Costs might be low, but this comes at the expense of detailed sales reporting.
-If you’d like to use sales data to strategise future plans, opt for takepayments.
-That said, Revolut can offer extremely fast next-day payouts, including over weekends.
+Costs might be low, but this does come at the expense of detailed sales reporting.
+If you’d like to use extensive sales data to strategise future plans, opt for takepayments.

-Revolut also provides an automated security system that monitors your transactions for any signs of potential fraud, and triggers an in-app warning notifying you of any suspicious activity so you can act.
+Revolut can offer extremely fast next-day payouts, including over weekends.
+It also provides peace of mind with an automated security system that monitors your transactions for any signs of potential fraud, and triggers an in-app warning notifying you of any suspicious activity so you can act.

 Anh Nguyen